 - publicly accessible sources, such as Companies House or the Electoral Register;

-- providers of technical, payment, advertising and delivery services, such as PayPal, Mailchimp, Amazon Associates Programme or DHL
+- providers of technical, payment, advertising and delivery services, such as PayPal, Convert Kit, Amazon Associates Programme or DHL

-- analytics providers such as Google or Jetpack, based outside the EU;
+- analytics providers such as Google or Jetpack, based outside the UK;

 - a third party with your specific consent (e.g. your bank);

-- Registering on our website To enable you to comment on our blog or order products/services from us we ask you to register on our website.
+Registering on our website To enable you to comment on our blog or order products/services from us we ask you to register on our website.
 For this purpose, we collect identity and contact data.
 To provide our services via our website and to improve and protect our business. – We use the information you provide to us to deliver the best possible experience for our customers.

-- Taking part in collaborations To grow your business and grow our community we process identity and contact data and may collaborate with others to promote our business further.
+Taking part in collaborations To grow your business and grow our community we process identity and contact data and may collaborate with others to promote our business further.